 Master DMARC Fundamentals for Email Security

-DMARC (Domain-based Message Authentication, Reporting, and Conformance) is a powerful email security protocol that helps protect your domain from email spoofing and phishing attacks while providing valuable insights into your email ecosystem.
+DMARC (Domain-based Message Authentication, Reporting, and Conformance) is an email security protocol.
+It protects your domain from spoofing and phishing and gives visibility into your email traffic.

 What is DMARC?

-DMARC builds upon two existing email authentication mechanisms: SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
-It provides a way for domain owners to publish policies that specify how email receivers should handle messages that fail authentication checks.
+DMARC builds on two email checks: SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
+It lets you publish a policy that tells receivers how to handle email that fails these checks.

-When an email is received, the receiving server checks if the message passes SPF and/or DKIM authentication, and then applies the DMARC policy to determine what action to take with messages that fail these checks.
+When a message arrives, the receiving server checks SPF and DKIM.
+It then applies your DMARC policy to decide what to do with failed emails.

-The DMARC specification is formally defined in RFC 7489 (March 2015).
-The successor specification, DMARCbis, is in IETF Last Call and expected to become a Proposed Standard in 2025.
+DMARC is defined in RFC 7489 (2015).
+The next spec, DMARCbis, is in IETF Last Call and expected as a Proposed Standard in 2025.

 Why DMARC Matters

-Email spoofing is one of the most common attack vectors used by cybercriminals.
-By implementing DMARC, you can:
+Email spoofing is a common attack.
+With DMARC, you can:

-• Prevent exact-domain spoofing - Stop attackers from sending emails that appear to come from your domain (95%+ effectiveness with p=reject)
+• Block exact-domain spoofing - Stop emails that pretend to be your domain (95%+ at p=reject)

-• Protect your brand reputation - Maintain trust with customers and partners
+• Protect brand trust - Maintain trust with customers and partners

-• Improve email deliverability - Authenticated emails achieve better inbox placement
+• Improve deliverability - Authenticated emails land in inbox more often

-• Gain visibility - Receive XML aggregate reports showing all email sources using your domain
+• Gain visibility - Get XML aggregate reports for all sources using your domain

 How DMARC Works